makokev/DailyCodingChallenge/README.md

 The problems are taken from the mailing-list of the official web site: **https://dailycodingproblem.com**.

-Enjoy my solution and write me for any question or suggestion :)
+Enjoy my solutions and write me for any question or suggestion :)